PtPrashantTripathi/linkpe/README.md

 ## About

-React API to generate shareable UPI Payment links, just fill your UPI idand Create shareable links for your UPI ID
+Linkpe is a js based API to generate shareable UPI Payment links, just fill your UPI idand Create shareable links for your UPI ID

 ## 🚀 Screenshot